IgorBayerl/nanovision/README.md

 **nanovision** supports merging several coverage files into a single report, giving you a unified view of your project's test coverage across different test suites (e.g., unit and integration tests).

-Originally a Go port of the excellent [ReportGenerator](https://github.com/danielpalme/ReportGenerator) by Daniel Palme, **nanovision** has evolved into something different.
-Built in Go, it focuses on performance, simplicity, and a clean architecture tailored for today’s development workflows.
+Originally a Go rewrite of the excellent [ReportGenerator](https://github.com/danielpalme/ReportGenerator) by Daniel Palme, **nanovision** has evolved into something different.
+Built in Go, it focuses on performance, simplicity, and a fresh clean architecture focused on today's workflow.

 ![alt text](docs/docs/imgs/nanovision_input_output.png)

-## Motivation

-[ReportGenerator](https://github.com/danielpalme/ReportGenerator) is a mature and feature-rich tool that has served the .NET ecosystem for over **14 years**.
-Its robustness and design inspired this project.

-The motivations for creating **nanovision**:

-1.  **For Study:** To explore the architectural challenges of translating a large project to a new language while keeping the result idiomatic and aligned with modern best practices of the target language.
-2.  **Dependency-Free:** A lightweight, native binary that runs anywhere without external runtimes—ideal for containers and CI/CD pipelines.
-3.  **Modern Extensibility:** Designed with a clean, multi-stage pipeline in Go, enabling rapid extension for new report formats and language-specific analysis.
+---

+Here is an [example report](https://igorbayerl.github.io/nanovision/reports/), its a self coverage report of the **nanovision** project.

+For more details check the [docs](https://igorbayerl.github.io/nanovision/docs/)

+---

 ## Screenshots

 ### HTML Report